sammersblog/sammersblog.github.io/pelican/content/postOne.md

 The second prerequisite is that Vert.x project already has [own MQTT-server](https://github.com/vert-x3/vertx-mqtt-server).
 Why it should not have a client one?

 One more fact connected with ideologies.
 They are pretty similar.
-For example, Vert.x's Event Bus uses the same publish/subscribe model for communication between verticles.
+For example, Vert.x's Event Bus, as in MQTT, uses the same publish/subscribe model, but for communication between verticles.
 ### First results

 I and my mentor [Paolo](https://github.com/ppatierno) had been working on the initial implementation of vertx-mqtt-client for a month and now you can see first results [here](https://github.com/vert-x3/vertx-mqtt-client).
 In addition to the source files, you can find a documentation there.